nickserv/danamccurdy.com/_posts/2017-11-04-the-myth-of-separation.md

 in what we hold in common?

 Why do we not remember
-the sea we were all born into, that we always share, even when we're gone?
+the sea we were all born in,
+that we always share,
+even when we're gone?